Emergency baptism: Lutheranism

 In Lutheranism, liturgical books such as the Lutheran Book of Worship provide the rite of emergency baptism.
 If a pastor is not available, "anyone who is baptised can perform the baptism."

 Anglicanism

 Similar provisions exist throughout the constituent churches of the Anglican Communion.

 Church of England

-As in the Catholic churches, if a minister is unavailable, the baptizing party can be a common layperson, but the administer of the rites must later inform the minister who would have been responsible for the ceremony.
+According to Common Worship, if a minister is unavailable, the baptizing party can be a common layperson, but the administer of the rites must later inform the minister who would have been responsible for the ceremony.
 In the case of an infant baptism, the parents must request it be performed.
 If a name cannot be provided, the baptism is allowed to go forth without using one.
 If the baptized person survives, they should then present themselves to the church for a proper baptismal ceremony.
 Some rites are omitted as they are considered to have already taken place, but the person should be anointed with chrism—specifically consecrated by the bishop—after receiving the blessing.